Zachhi/DoublePendulum-ButterflyEffect-VS/README.md

 * Bottom Right:
   * Shows current game speed
   * Shows the current "style"
-    * Style 1: Shows full pendulum, arms and bodies
-    * Style 2: Only shows the second bodies, hides the arms and first bodies.
-Colors the second bodies a random color
-    * Style 3: Meant to show the butterfly effect.
-Only shows arms.
   * Shows current trail type
     * fade: Trails have certain length, and constantly fades away to keep this length
     * always: Trails never fade away, shows the entire length of trail